Acts and Regulations

 (g) the person, or the person who will manage the agency, is not in a position to observe or carry out the provisions of this Act or the regulations;

-(h) the person, or the person who will manage the agency, does not have the experience and training that is necessary to operate an agency;
+(h) the person, or the person who will manage the agency, does not have the experience and training that the Minister considers necessary to operate an agency or the experience and training, if any, prescribed by regulation;

 (i) the person, or the person who will manage the agency, is carrying on activities that, if a licence is issued, are or will be in contravention of this Act or the regulations;